hytopiagg/sdk/docs/server.particleemitter.md

 </td><td>

 Restarts the particle emission if it was previously stopped.
-Internally, this sets the rate to the value it was before being stopped.

 </td></tr>